kabads/kabads.github.io/content/draft/2019-07-29-arrays-with-ruby.md

 status: publish
 title: Ruby Arrays
 ---

-Ruby has extensive coverage for arrays (sometimes called lists if you are coming from a Python background).
-Arrays are for collecting information all in one place, or in a list.
+Ruby has extensive coverage for arrays (sometimes called lists if you are coming from a Python background). <!--more-->Arrays are for collecting information all in one place, or in a list.
 Arrays are sequential, which means that they don't change order once set.
 Arrays are mutable (they can change items in the list).

 ### Declaring an Array